 You can try a few other things if you are still experiencing audio lag.
 First, ensure that all your audio and video equipment is up-to-date.
-Older equipment may not be able to handle the high-definition signals that are required for HDMI.
+Older equipment may be unable to handle the high-definition signals required for HDMI.

 You can also try connecting your equipment to a different HDMI port on your TV.
 Sometimes, different HDMI ports can provide different levels of performance.